meilisearch/documentation/resources/comparison_to_alternatives.md

 The present article covers a comparison of alternatives to MeiliSearch, i.e., available search technologies to be considered when planning to implement a search bar.

 ::: note
 Please be advised that many of the search products described below are constantly evolving—just like MeiliSearch.
 These are only our own impressions, and may not reflect recent changes.
-If you see something that appears inaccurate, don't hesitate to open an [issue or pull request](https://github.com/meilisearch/documentation).
+If something appears inaccurate, please don't hesitate to open an [issue or pull request](https://github.com/meilisearch/documentation).
 :::

 ## Comparisons